EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ![Battle Arena Override — Live Voxel Arena](media/Battle_Cinematics_Live_Voxel_Arena_Override_Showcase_INLINE.gif)

-`BATTLE ARENA OVERRIDE` controls **environment ownership** for compatible Stadium2 Importer compositions where an independent live voxel/world provider is actually available.
+`BATTLE ARENA OVERRIDE` controls **environment ownership** for compatible Stadium 2 Importer compositions where an independent live voxel/world provider is actually available.

-- **LIVE VOXEL ARENA — default:** use a compatible live voxel/world provider as the battle environment while Stadium2 Importer keeps its genuine Stadium actors, animation and HUD.
+- **LIVE VOXEL ARENA — default:** use a compatible live voxel/world provider as the battle environment while Stadium 2 Importer keeps its genuine Stadium actors, animation and HUD.
-- **HOST DEFAULT:** leave the environment entirely to Stadium2 Importer.
+- **HOST DEFAULT:** leave the environment entirely to Stadium 2 Importer.

 This setting changes the **arena only**.
 It does not enable Stadium models, manufacture a missing 3D provider path or turn a 2D battle into a 3D battle.